pachyderm/pachyderm/doc/concepts/pipeline-concepts/index.rst

  A datum is the smallest indivisible unit of work within a job.
 Different datums can be processed in parallel within a job.

-Service
- A service is a special type of pipeline that instead of executing jobs and then waiting, permanently runs a serving data through an endpoint.
-For example, you can be serving an ML model or a REST API that can be queried.
-A service reads data from Pachyderm but does not have an output repo.

-Spout
- A spout is a special type of pipeline for ingesting data from a data stream.
-A spout can subscribe to a message stream, such as Kafka or Amazon SQS, and ingest data when it receives a message.
-A spout does not have an input repo.

 Read the sections below to learn more about these concepts: